by SG Wilson of Earth 349

 Kito cocked a wry eyebrow and listened in earnest, as did they all.

-“— then you should not have arrived a week late,” continued the Diamond-Studded Queen.
+“— then you should not have arrived a week late,” continued the Diamond Queen.
 “I summoned you here to rid the land of the dragon Kraco, but it died of natural causes two days ago.
 We found many treasures in that monster’s cave, including its very progeny, a baby dragon that Kraco left behind.
 A scroll written in the dragon tongue willed the infant to me, noting that I was a fair and patient queen who could give it a good home.
 But I don’t know the first thing about raising dragons.
 Ah well.
 Here are a few coins for your troubles.”

 “Aye, fair friends, easy come, easy go, or so say the elves!” exclaimed Merryfun.
 “Let us journey instead to Mount Eaglepeak, my home, fabled for its precious metals and great splendor, where many new adventures await us!”
-As he said this, his hands were on his hips, and on his head was perched a gay jester’s hat with many brightly colored bells.
+As he said this, his hands were on his hips, and on his head was perched a delightful jester’s hat with many brightly colored bells.

 And they all laughed so very heartily.

 It was Blark who stayed behind to raise the child of Kraco.
-Under his love and guidance, the dragon spawn became a gentle and happy creature, and defender of all the lands of the Diamond-Studded Queen.
+Under his love and guidance, the dragon spawn became a gentle and happy creature, and defender of all the lands of the Diamond Queen.
 And the name that Blark chose for this noble being?